johnentrieri/RaspberryPi-Robot/README.md

-# Raspberry Pi - Web Server
+# Raspberry Pi Robot

+## A robot whose motors can be controlled using a web-interface hosted on a Raspberry Pi.